tianchengXu/NCHS-Data-Analysis-2021/README.md

 # NCHS-Data-Analysis-2021
-# Analyzing Healthcare Operation Efficiency using National Center for Health Statistics Data (Tableau)
+# Analysis of Healthcare Operation Efficiency using National Center for Health Statistics Data (Tableau)

 Developed four interactive dashboards based on 550k+ data points, visualizing and analyzing nationwide patient demographics, drug consumption and trends in top diagnoses; analyzed state-wise operational efficiency by healthcare specification, illuminating opportunities for operation improvement and geographic areas that require attention.